ntoff/OctoPrint-FanSpeedSlider/README.md

-# OctoPrint-FanSpeedSlider
+# Fan Speed Slider Plugin

-Adds a slider to control the speed of a parts cooling fan.
+Add a slider to control the speed of a parts cooling fan.
+The default value of the slider is user configurable, however the value doesn't limit the output of the fan during a print, for that you'll have to use your slicer.

 ![](./image/slider.JPG)